mttmac/crush-rig/README.md

 crush.py
 ==================

-This program runs various tissue crush profiles at programmable force settings.
+This program runs various tissue crush profiles at programmable force settings and stores all movement and force data in a csv transient file.
+It is intended to be used with the precision crush actuator for tissue (precisionCAT) as part of an investigational study in partnership with the CIGITI lab at the Hospital for Sick Children.

 License
 =======